robabram/salty-orm/README.md

 The Salty-ORM is very similar to Django's ORM, including supporting queries using a Q object similar to Django's ORM.

+Records can be changed and saved, new records can be created and inserted as well.

 **Examples**

 Connect to a MySQL Database